Sozh

 The Sozh (Сож, [sɔʐ]; Сож; Сож) is a river flowing in Russia, Belarus, and Ukraine.
 It is a left bank tributary of the Dnieper.
 The Sozh passes through Gomel, the second largest city in Belarus.

-The river is crossed by the Sozh Floating Bridge at Korma and an elegant steel arch at Gomel, which is featured on a Rbls 300 national stamp.
+The river is crossed by the Sozh Floating Bridge at Karma and an elegant steel arch at Gomel, which is featured on a Rbls 300 national stamp.

 Etymology

 The original name was Sozh' (Сожь), from Old East Slavic Съжь.
 With the previously suggested Baltic and Finnic etymologies considered unsatisfactory, Vadim Andreevich Zhuchkevich proposed that the name is derived from Old Russian/Old Belarusian sozhzh (сожжь) 'burned parts of a forest prepared for plowing,' which has parallels to other place names.

 Geography

 The Sozh rises in Russia and is mostly snow fed.
 The river freezes over between November and early January.
 The ice thaws from late March or April.
 The Vikhra and Pronia, on the right, and the Ostyor, Besed, Iput and Uts on the left are its main tributaries.
-It is one of the six tributaries longer than 500 km which join the Dnieper – the third longest river (2,201 km) in Europe.
+It is one of the six tributaries longer than 500 km that join the Dnieper – the third longest river in Europe at 2,201 km.

-The river is provided with navigational locks in its upper reaches where it is navigable from Krichev.
+The Sozh has navigational locks in its upper reaches where it is navigable from Krychaw.
 Timber is floated along the river.

 The mouth of the river is 150m broad and swampy.
 The catchment area of the river is 42140 km2 along its 648 km length, 21700 km2 and 493 km within Belarus.
 The mean discharge recorded at Gomel, 100 km upstream from the mouth, is 207 m3/s.

-Important historical towns on the banks of main river and its tributaries are: Krichev, Cherikov, Slavgorod, Gomel and Vetka.
+Important historical towns on the banks of the main river and its tributaries are: Krychaw, Cherykaw, Slawharad, Gomel and Vietka.

 In Russia, the Sozh has its source in Smolensky District and flows through Pochinkovsky and Khislavichsky Districts of Smolensk Oblast.
 The urban-type settlement of Khislavichi is located on the banks of the Sozh.
 It flows further south, making the border between Khislavichsky and Shumyachsky District of Smolensk Oblast in the east, and Mogilev Region of Belarus in the west.